2023: Buhari faults Atiku, Saraki, Tambuwal PDP presidential ticket bid

 By Johnbosco Agbakwuru

-PRESIDENT Muhamnadu Buhari has said that the successful conduct of the All Progressives Congress, APC, Convention at the weekend has set the scene for the victory of the party in the 2023 general elections.
+ABUJA—PRESIDENT Muhamnadu Buhari said yesterday that the successful conduct of the All Progressives Congress, APC, convention at the weekend has set the stage for victory of the party in the 2023 general elections.

-This is as he said that it will be unbelievable to consider as trustworthy or acceptable any members of the Peoples Democratic Party, PDP, that left the party but later rejoined to struggle the party’s tickets.
+He also said it would be unbelievable to consider as trustworthy or acceptable any member of Peoples Democratic Party, PDP, that left the party but later rejoined it to struggle for its tickets.

-Although the President did not specifically mention any person’s name, it will be recalled that some of the Presidential aspirants in the PDP like former Vice President Atiku Abubakar, former President of the Senate, Dr. Bukola Saraki and the Governor of Sokoto State, Aminu Tambuwal had sometime ago dumped the PDP but later returned to the party.
+Although the President did not mention any person’s name, it will be recalled that some of the presidential aspirants in the PDP , such as former Vice President Atiku Abubakar, former President of the Senate, Dr. Bukola Saraki, and the governor of Sokoto State, Aminu Tambuwal, had sometime ago dumped the PDP but later returned to the party.

-The President in a statement issued by his Senior Special Assistant on Media and Publicity, Mallam Garba Shehu on Sunday, formally congratulated the Abdullahi Adamu-led 79-member National Executive Committee of the APC, that emerged at the just concluded convention in Abuja.
+The President in a statement issued by his Senior Special Assistant on Media and Publicity, Mallam Garba Shehu, formally congratulated the Abdullahi Adamu-led 79-member National Executive Committee of the APC, that emerged at the just concluded convention in Abuja.

-He said that the unity of members put on display at the Convention puts the party on a firmer footing for victory.
+He said the unity of members put on display at the convention put the party on a firmer footing for victory.

-The President who returned to the Convention ground at the Eagle Square, Sunday morning, along with the Vice President Prof. Yemi Osinbajo and the Senate President, Dr. Ahmad Lawan to witness and celebrate the inauguration of the elected party executives, remarked that the smooth conduct of the election raises the prospect of a mouth-watering APC victory next year.
+The President, who returned to the convention ground at the Eagle Square, Sunday morning, along with the Vice President Prof. Yemi Osinbajo and the Senate President, Dr. Ahmad Lawan, to witness and celebrate the inauguration of the elected party executives, remarked that the smooth conduct of the election raised the prospect of a mouth-watering APC victory next year.

 “We believe that it is equally a victory for the president who has ensured unity across all party positions; and it is a victory for the voters of Nigeria who can now be assured of a smooth succession to new leadership in 2023.